mborczuk/cse-537-project/README.md

 ### Datasets
 - ```samples.json```
-    - test dataset, do not use
+    - Test dataset, do not use
 - ```samples-julia.json```
-    - dataset used to test first 3 classifiers
+    - Dataset used to test first 3 classifiers
-    - encodes the entire board matrix
+    - Encodes the entire board matrix
 - ```samples-julia-outline.json```
-    - dataset used to test last 3 classifiers
+    - Dataset used to test last 3 classifiers
-    - encodes only the heights of each board column
+    - Encodes only the heights of each board column